nrfconnect/sdk-nrf/samples/cellular/nrf_cloud_multi_service/README.rst

    {"appId":"MODEM", "messageType":"CMD", "data":"AT+CGMR"}

-It executes the modem AT command ``AT+CGMR`` and sends a device message similar to the following back to nRF Cloud:
+It executes the modem AT command ``AT+CGMR`` and sends a device message similar to the following back to nRF Cloud (an example of nRF9160, modem firmware v1.3.2):

 .. code-block:: json